|

 Product lifecycle status: Active, Classic, Limited, or Obsolete.

 Active and classic are complete lifecycle services.
 Limited and obsolete are limited lifecycle services.
-Refer to the descriptions
+Refer to the descriptions of different life cycles.

 Active: A new product is released for sale.